brenoslivio/Sound-Chaser-Store/README.md

 For the first milestone, we created several HTML5/CSS3 files to develop the screens for the Single Page Application (SPA).

 To properly adapt to different devices of different sizes, we adopted [viewport units](https://web.dev/viewport-units/) for the proper scaling of objects with CSS.

+Also, JavaScript was only used for login form overlay.